not-wilson/bitmex-socket/DOCS.md

 # Usage
 `BitmexSocket` can use either `/realtime` or `/realtimemd` depending on your preferences.
 If you know you're never going to have a need for multiple sockets, you can use the standalone option to connect to `/realtime` and skip a bunch of checks and balances.
 Using a single socket for `/realtimemd` will work just fine though.
-The message queue will sort and priortise connection and authentication messages ahead of the rest.
-Use the messaging queue to save yourself a headache.

 # Working Example 1
 ## Use the message queue.
+The message queue will sort connection and authentication messages ahead of the rest.
+Use the messaging queue to save yourself a headache.

 ```javascript
 // Separate streams by symbol.
 const conf = { limited: true, autoconn: true }  // Use the message queue, connect on object creation.